martiniuselvebakkenatea/kqlquery/top_10_countries_successful_signins.md

 This Kusto Query Language (KQL) script queries the `SigninLogs` table in Microsoft Sentinel to identify the top 10 countries from which successful sign-ins have occurred.
 It filters for successful sign-in attempts (`ResultType == 0`) and then summarizes the results by country.
 This information can be useful for analyzing user access patterns, identifying anomalous sign-in activity from unexpected geographies, or understanding global usage trends.

+## Purpose

-Threat Hunting: Spot unusual successful sign-ins from unexpected countries.
+- **Threat Hunting: Spot unusual successful sign-ins from unexpected countries.**

-User Behavior Analytics: Understand where your user base is logging in from.
+- **User Behavior Analytics: Understand where your user base is logging in from.**

-Security Baselines: Build a baseline of expected geographic locations for sign-ins.
+- **Security Baselines: Build a baseline of expected geographic locations for sign-ins.**

-Compliance and Auditing: Generate reports for compliance audits related to geographic access.
+- **Compliance and Auditing: Generate reports for compliance audits related to geographic access.**

-Access Policy Tuning: Use the data to adjust Conditional Access policies based on location.
+- **Access Policy Tuning: Use the data to adjust Conditional Access policies based on location.**

 ## KQL Query

 ```kusto